cmanallen/flask-compose/README.md

 #### Philosophy

 This library encourages the use of the "Decorator Design Pattern".
-Not to be confused with Python's decorators, the "Decorator Design Pattern" is an object-oriented approach to annotating behavior.
+Not to be confused with Python's decorators, the "Decorator Design Pattern" is an object-oriented approach to dynamically extending behavior.
 The naming of these two concepts is not coincidental.
 Python's decorators describe on a function-based level what the "Decorator Design Pattern" describes on an object-based level.

 #### Credits